 In his spare time, Dr. Lacher is an avid runner and passionate developer of bioinformatics software.

 Farrah serves as Manager, Corporate Development at BriaCell Therapeutics Corp.
 Her experience includes working in investor relations at CytRx Corporation, and CCG Investor Relations.
 Farrah’s prior experience include Senior Associate Analyst in Equity Research at Oppenheimer & Co., Rodman & Renshaw, and ThinkEquity LLC.

 In her prior roles, Farrah analyzed biotechnology companies from financial, clinical, regulatory and commercial perspectives.
-Farrah received her BSc, and MSc from University of Toronto, and her MBA in finance from Wilfrid Laurier University.
+Farrah received her BSc, and MSc from University of Toronto, and her MBA in Economics and Finance from Wilfrid Laurier University.